 Our (free) 2017 workshop

-To help cognitive scientists and psychologists tackle these issues, Data on the Mind has been funded by the Estes Fund to create a 4-day workshop of hands-on introductions to topics that are essential for theory-driven research using big data and NODS.
-Each tutorial is taught by an expert in that area and will include real code and other exercises that will empower participants to immediately apply these techniques to their own research.
+To help cognitive scientists and psychologists tackle these issues, Data on the Mind was funded by the Estes Fund to create a 4-day workshop of hands-on introductions to topics that are essential for theory-driven research using big data and NODS.
+Each tutorial was taught by an expert in that area and included real code and other exercises meant to empower participants to immediately apply these techniques to their own research.

-If you're on Twitter, let everyone know you're here with our event hashtag: #dataonthemind
+If you're on Twitter, let everyone know you've found us with our hashtag: #dataonthemind

 Contact Alex Paxton at <paxton [dot] alexandra [at] berkeley [dot] edu>.

 - Tom Griffiths (University of California, Berkeley)

 - Todd Gureckis (New York University)